Klein Collins High School

 Klein Collins High School is a public high school located at 20811 Ella Boulevard in unincorporated Harris County, Texas, United States.
 The school, with a Klein, Texas postal address, serves students in grades 9 through 12, as part of the Klein Independent School District.
 The 555000 sqft school sits on a 117.5 acre site.

 The school serves several sections of unincorporated Harris County, including sections of Forest Ridge.

-By board policy of the district, all senior high schools must have "Klein" as the first word of their names, in honor of Adam Klein.
+By board policy of the district, all senior high schools must have "Klein" as the first word of their names, in honor of settler Adam Klein.
 Klein Collins also honors Dr. Don Collins, superintendent of the Klein School District for 29 years.

 The school's official student newspaper is the Legacy Press.

 History

 Klein Collins opened on August 9, 2001 with Ms. Mindy Spurlock as the opening principal.
 RWS Architects designed the now 602000 sqft campus and Marshall Construction Company, who received the contract to build Klein Collins on May 10, 1999, built the campus at an approximate cost of $52,000,000 exclusive of furniture and equipment.
 The campus, built in two separate phases, opened on August 9, 2001 with 1,092 students and a maximum capacity for 3,100 students.

 In 2017 portions of the Klein Collins zone west of Kuykendahl Road were planned to be rezoned to Klein High School.